Bacon Wrapped Smokies

 Bacon Wrapped Smokies are salty, sweet, and insanely addictive.
 The homemade barbecue sauce is just two ingredients and everything is baked to succulent perfection!

-I am convinced there is no better appetizer than Bacon Wrapped Smokies.
+I am convinced there is no better appetizer than Bacon Wrapped Little Smokies.

 You get salty bacon with sweet barbecue sauce (2-INGREDIENT BARBECUE SAUCE) combined with chewy little sausages.
 They are so easy to make and always a hit.